 Thanksgiving is over but think twice before sharing leftovers with our furry friends.
 Here are the Top 10 Tips for Feeding Pets Thanksgiving Leftovers.

 Your dog or cat will inevitably be begging to join in on Thanksgiving dinner.
-When polled, 56 percent of petMD readers admitted to sharing Thanksgiving table scraps with their pets.
-While this can be a great way to add protein and fresh veggies to your pet’s diet, there are also hidden dangers in holiday fare.
-This year, before you go preparing a heaping plateful for your pet, consider these ten tips to keep Thanksgiving a safe, healthful holiday for your dog or cat.
+While this can be a great way to add protein and fresh vegetables to your pet’s diet, there are also hidden dangers in holiday fare.
+Consider these ten tips to keep Thanksgiving a safe holiday for your pet.

 #10 Yes to Turkey